“SUMMER OF lOVE”

 She pointed, “Tell me about this one.”

-He began to weave in and out describing in detail all the crazy insane and beautiful art that inhabited his living room.
+He began to weave in and out describing all the crazy insane and beautiful art that inhabited his living room.
 Martin spoke like a scholar, but very passionate and proud as if he’d created them himself.

 “This is the way we should all live, surrounded by art,” she mused.